Ajunahi Barsaat Aahe

-Ajunahi Barsaat Aahe was an Indian Marathi television series that aired on Sony Marathi which was directed by Kedar Vaidya.
+Ajunahi Barsaat Aahe is an Indian Marathi television series that aired on Sony Marathi which was directed by Kedar Vaidya.
 The show was premiered from 12 July 2021 and stopped on 12 March 2022 which was produced by Vidyadhar Pathare under his own banner Iris Productions.
 The show starred Mukta Barve and Umesh Kamat in lead roles.

 Summary

 It is the story of a couple, Meera and Adiraj who were in a relationship ten years ago but broke up due to some reason.
 They come face-to-face after ten years and now work in the same polyclinic.
 Will they fall in love again?

 Plot

 Dr. Meera Desai is an ophthalmologist in Sanjeevan Polyclinic.
 Dr. Adiraj Pathak, a gynaecologist, has returned to Pune after ten years, coincidentally joins the same polyclinic.
 Both Adiraj and Meera are 35 years old and are unmarried hence a worrisome reason for their respective families.
 Adiraj's nephew, Malhar, and Meera's sister Manaswini (Manu), are in a relationship.
 Manu gets pregnant with Malhar's child.

 Adiraj and Meera are shocked by this news and decide to meet each other and sort out the issue created by Malhar and Manu.
 Due to Malhar's irresponsible behavior, Meera's mother, who was hospitalized, her condition gets critical.
 When Meera and Manu disclosed this news to their family, they raged earlier but later accepted Manu's child and Malhar.
 Adiraj's mother visits Meera at her clinic and is impressed by her and hence decides to get her married to Adiraj without knowing their past.

 Sulakshana invites Meera and her family on her birthday with a motive of Adiraj and Meera's relationship.
 Adiraj and Meera see this as an opportunity to introduce Manu to Adiraj's family.
 Malhar reveals his love for Manu to his parents, which they accept on Sulakshana's insistence with a condition of Adiraj getting married earlier.
 Meera and Adiraj indicate their reason for a break-up to Mitu and Amol, respectively.
 Ten years earlier, Adiraj leaked information about his and Meera's intimate and private moments to his friend, disheartening her.

 At present, Nikhil proposes to Meera for marriage, but she denies it.
 On seeing this, Adiraj asks Meera for a patch-up.
 Adiraj's father wants him to marry his friend Pradeep Vaishampayan's daughter, Sanika Vaishampayan, to expand their hospital business.
 Sanika and Adiraj decide to try to fake a relationship for the sake of their families.
 Meera gets jealous seeing the duo.
 But soon, she starts to get attracted to him.
 When Ashwini deliberately reveals Manu's pregnancy to Madhura and Sulakshana, they deny the proposal for Manu and Malhar's marriage.
 Sudhir berates Malhar for his mistakes.
 Ashwini provokes Manu to elope with Malhar, and they marry.
 The Desai family accepts the wedding, but the Madhura and Sudhir do not take and accuse the Desai's to be frauds.